yeoman-projects/generator-jhipster-electron/README.md

 Create a JHipster app using `yo jhipster`, or a backend-only with `yo jhipster:server`.

 In the base directory of your JHipster app, run this module.
-This will create an electron-app folder that packages your war in exe.
+This will create an electron-app folder that packages your jar in exe.

 ```bash
 yo jhipster-electron
 ```

-It will be created a folder named **electron-war-package**.
-After installing dependencies and generating **target/*.war** with spring-boot, you can run in this:
+It will be created a folder named **electron-jar-package**.
+After installing dependencies and generating **target/*.jar** with spring-boot, you can run in this:

 * `npm start` : it runs the app in a live electron process
-* `npm package` : it creates an **electron-war 1.0.0.exe** app in **electron-war-package/distribution**
+* `npm package` : it creates an **electron-jar 1.0.0.exe** app in **electron-jar-package/distribution**

 For both, you can read the backend log into the electron window using **F1 keyword**: